 The Commission is interested in further development of the record on the public interest in these investigations.
-Accordingly, members of the public are invited to file submissions of no more than five (5) pages, inclusive of attachments, concerning the public interest in light of the administrative law judge's Recommended Determination on Remedy and Bonding issued in this investigation on January 12, 2012 (confidential version).
+Accordingly, members of the public are invited to file submissions of no more than five (5) pages, inclusive of attachments, concerning the public interest in light of the administrative law judge's Recommended Determination on Remedy and Bonding issued in this investigation on March 2, 2012.
+In that determination, the administrative law judge recommended that should the Commission find a violation of section 337, that the Commission issue: a limited exclusion order against respondents' infringing products (including respondents' own infringing downstream products) that contain the supplier respondents' accused semiconductor chips; and cease and desist orders against five respondents.

 Comments should address whether issuance of a limited exclusion order and cease and desist orders in this investigation would affect the public health and welfare in the United States, competitive conditions in the United States economy, the production of like or directly competitive articles in the United States, or United States consumers.